spuder/ender2pro-led-bracket/README.md

 - 24 / 12 V LEDs
 - 12V Buck converter (optional)

-The Ender 2 Pro runs on 12 volts, where as many LED strips run on 12V.
-If using 12V leds, add a 12V buck converter or DC-DC Converter.
+The Ender 2 Pro runs on 24 volts, whereas many LED strips run on 12V.
+If using 12V leds, add a 24-12V buck converter or DC-DC Converter.
 [This one](https://www.amazon.com/gp/product/B0758ZTS61/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) should be fine for up to 1Amp of current (Add a heatsync if planning on using more than 1Amp).

 You will need to splice in power from the 24V output of the circuit board.
 For safety, it is reccomended to _NOT_ add tinned wire to the wires that will be